Fundamental Analysis Guides

 While this dovish policy saved the economy, many argue it caused an overheated economy, leading to the 2022 crash.

-In 2022/23, the economy is running too hot; high inflation, labor shortages, and asset bubbles in cryptocurrency, property, and stocks affect economic stability.
+When the economy is running too hot, high inflation, labor shortages, and asset bubbles in cryptocurrency, property, and stocks affect economic stability.
 To counter overheating, the Federal Reserve and other central banks must adopt hawkish policies to slow growth and cool the economy.

 Hawks, doves, and business cycles

 Conversely, a dovish stance means that the Federal Reserve is biased towards lower interest rates and is more willing to engage in quantitative easing.
 This policy is usually adopted at the bottom of the business cycle, during economic downturns when GDP growth slows and unemployment rises.
 Its goal is to encourage investment and stimulate job growth by making it easier for businesses to borrow money at lower interest rates.
-The Fed hopes to incentivize consumers to spend more and businesses to invest more in their operations by lowering interest rates.
+By lowering interest rates, the Fed hopes to incentivize consumers to spend more and businesses to invest more in their operations.

 Hawks, doves, and the stock market